 25 Proven Ways to Make Today a Better Day

 It's not just you: Times are tough.
-The daily developments surrounding the coronavirus epidemic have us all feeling apprehensive, anxious and stressed at times.
+The daily developments surrounding the coronavirus epidemic have us all feeling apprehensive, anxious and stressed at times, even as the vaccines open up America.
 The good news: There are simple things you can do to feel better fast.
 First, turn off the TV news.
 Next, read this list of experts' advice on how to get through a difficult day.
+Read on—and to ensure your health and the health of others, don't miss these Symptoms Everyone Needs to Know About During This Pandemic.

 Take a Breath